tschaffter/rstudio/README.md

 This repository uses [semantic versioning] to track the releases of this project.
 This repository uses "non-moving" GitHub tags, that is, a tag will always point to the same git commit once it has been created.
+The tags of the GitHub releases are available [here](https://github.com/tschaffter/rstudio/releases).

 ### Docker tags

-The artifact published by this repository is a Docker image.
-The versions of the image are aligned with the versions of [rocker/rstudio], not the versions of Stubby or the GitHub tags of this repository.
+The artifact published by this repository is the Docker image [tschaffter/rstudio].
+The versions of the image are aligned with the versions of [rocker/rstudio], not the GitHub tags of this repository.

 The table below describes the image tags available.